 Harpal has more than 13 years of experience as legal advisor in the nonprofit, international development and financial sectors.
 She is currently advising the COVAX Facility at the Global Alliance for Vaccines.
 She was previously an Executive Director in J.P.
-Morgan’s private banking legal team.
+Morgan's private banking legal team.
 Previously, she was legal counsel at the Global Alliance for Vaccines and Grameen Foundation, where she advised the organisation on legal and governance matters.
 Harpal holds a Masters in Law from Harvard Law School and is originally from Hong Kong.
-Harpal is married with one child, who loves books.
+Harpal is married with two children, who love reading books.
 In her free time, Harpal enjoys reading, yoga and dancing and can speak six languages.